NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Leesa, as a company, has been around since 2014, when they launched into the market with their first 10″ combo foam mattress.

-While the Leesa Original mattress has had some minor changes over the years, the Leesa Legend mattress has been unchanged since it’s launch.
+While the Leesa Original mattress has had some minor changes over the years, the Leesa Legend mattress has been unchanged since its launch.

 Other Mattresses to Consider